klappradla/jruby_ratpack_examples/README.md

-# jRuby with Ratpack Examples
+# JRuby with Ratpack Examples

 Code samples for my talks at [vienna.rb][vienna-rb] and [RUG::B][rug-b].
 All examples can be run independently.